 E-monitoring has been a requirement in the GHAT since 2015.
-All boats fishing full time with demersal gillnet and longlines are required to have an AFMA approved operational e-monitoring system.
-For the purposes of e-monitoring, a boat in the GHAT is considered full time2 and is required to have an operational e-monitoring system while fishing if it meets the following criteria:
+All boats fishing full time with demersal gillnet and longlines are required to have an AFMA approved operational e-monitoring system as per the the E-Monitoring (Southern and Eastern Scalefish and Shark Fishery) Direction 2021.
+For the purposes of e-monitoring, a boat in the GHAT is considered full time and is required to have an operational e-monitoring system while fishing if it meets the following criteria: